Muckross Abbey

-Muckross Abbey (Irish: Mainistir Locha Léin and Mainistir Mhucrois) is one of the major ecclesiastical sites, found in the Killarney National Park, County Kerry, Ireland.
+Muckross Abbey (Irish: Mainistir Locha Léin and Mainistir Mhucrois) is one of the major ecclesiastical sites found in the Killarney National Park, County Kerry, Ireland.
 It was founded in 1448 as a Franciscan friary for the Observantine Franciscans by Donal McCarthy Mor.

 It has had a violent history and has been damaged and reconstructed many times.
 The friars were often subjected to raids by marauding groups and were persecuted by Cromwellian forces under Lord Ludlow.
-Today the abbey is largely roofless although, apart from this, is generally quite well preserved.
+Today the abbey is largely roofless, but is otherwise generally quite well-preserved with safe stairways providing access to the upper storey.
 Its most striking feature is a central courtyard, which contains a large yew tree and is surrounded by a vaulted cloister.

 In the 17th and 18th centuries, it became the burial place for prominent County Kerry poets O'Donoghue, Ó Rathaille and Ó Súilleabháin, while Piaras Feiritéar is buried in the graveyard just outside.